Ceramic Dictionary

 es: LADRILLO

-Brick is a block of clay that has been hardened by drying or fired in a kiln and used for building.
+Brick is a block of clay that has been hardened by drying or firing in a kiln and used for building.
 It is usually rectangular and when fired becomes red-brown in color.

 ca: CERRA